Not only is singing a great way to raise money, research shows that it's also good for your heart.

 Bjorn Vickhoff, who led a study at the University of Gothenburg in Sweden into music and wellbeing, also believes that singing has positive effects on your health.
 The study showed how musical structure influenced the heart rate of choir members.
 “Singing is good for your health.
 Our research indicates that it may even be good for your heart.
 Further research in this field is much needed, such as the long term effect of choir singing.”

-So go on, keep your heart healthy, get singing and support Sing for your Heart this December!
-Click here for more information about how to get involved or give our fundraising team a call on 0113 234 7474.
+So go on, keep your heart healthy and Sing for Your Heart this December!
+Click here for more information about how to get involved or call our fundraising team on 0113 234 7474.